Centre for Media Studies

 The activities of the Centre for Media Studies at SSE Riga are sponsored by the Swedish Anne-Marie and Gustaf Ander Foundation.

-The Centre for Media Studies at SSE Riga is a member in the Global Investigative Journalism Network - the world's leading international association of investigative reporting organizations, with 98 member groups in 44 countries.
+The Centre for Media Studies at SSE Riga is a member in the Global Investigative Journalism Network - the world's leading international association of investigative reporting organizations, with more than 140 organizations in 62 countries.

 The Centre for Media Studies at SSE Riga cooperates with the following organizations: